 Bida Nai - Koh Bida Nai which means "Inner Father Island" in Thai, is a limestone island that rises dramatically from the sea to the south of Phi Phi Leh.
 Along with its twin site of Koh Bida Nok, this is regarded as Phi Phi's best dive location.

 Above the surface the limestone rock formations are stunning with shades of oranges and whites formed by minerals in the rock.
 Under the water the walls are covered with zigzag clams, huge gorgonian sea fans and sea whips.
 There are boulders forming swim-throughs and the areas of staghorn coral are home to thousands of fish.

 Descending down the mooring line you'll find yourself on the top of a small boulder formation.
 Swim into the wall of glassfish below and they will part to reveal a gap in the rocks forming a swim-through.
-Bearded scorpionfish are often seen sitting on the bottom here so take care with your buoyancy.
+Bearded scorpionfish are often seen sitting on the bottom here so divers must take care with their buoyancy control.

 On the outer edge of the swim-through on the rock walls you can often see harlequin ghost pipefish and seahorses.
 Look closely also for boxer shrimps, hinge-beak shrimps and numerous nudibranchs.
 Moray eels make their home here and enjoy having their heads cleaned by the boxer shrimp.

 Moving east around the island you pass small coral bommies and a sloping wall covered with colourful anemones and their resident clownfish.
 Look out for porcelain crabs on the edges of the anemones.